lauuramarttin/GVSU-CIS350-DynamicDuo/docs/List of High-level tasks.md

 ***
 * Name: Implement the showListOfPassengers function
 * Description: Display a list of passengers for a specific train.
 * Expected time to complete: 2 hours
 * Responsible: Laura
 ***
+* Name: Implement the showTripsOfPassengers function
+* Description: Display trips of one passenger.
+* Expected time to complete: 2 hours
+* Responsible: Laura
+***